All Episodes

 It's called educational theft.

-That's the charge that has landed several parents in jail this year.
+That's the charge that has landed several parents in jail this year, such as Ohio's Kelly Williams Bowler.

-An African American mother of two, Ms. Williams Bowler, last year used her father's address to enroll her two daughters in a better public school outside their neighborhood.
+An African-American mother of two, Ms. Williams Bowler, last year used her father's address to enroll her two daughters in a better public school outside their neighborhood.

-After spending nine days in jail, charged with grand theft, the single mother was convicted of two felony counts.
+After spending nine days in jail charged with grand theft, the single mother was convicted of two felony counts.

 Not only did this stain her spotless record, but it threatened her ability to earn the teacher's license that she had been working on.